 It’s been two years since my last heart surgery – a surgery that prepared my body for the clinical trial that I ended up rejected.
 My experience in the hospital was riddled with human error and a lack of compassion.
 It was so traumatizing that I turned away from Western medicine as my primary option for treatment.

 This was not an easy choice to make and it’s still not easy dealing with so much uncertainty about my future.
 There are so many things I want to do in my life and to feel limited by my body feels discouraging and disempowering.
 This uncertainty used to overwhelm me with anxiety.
 I used to spend my free time researching alternative healing modalities on the internet, calling practitioners around the country to assess what would be feasible for me to do while also mothering my son.
 I used to think it would be so much nicer if I felt more in control of my future.
 But this year something shifted in my mindset.
 I am more at peace with uncertainty – in part because our nation and our world are also managing uncertainty and a myriad of seemingly random and incessant calamities.
 I feel less alone in the struggle to figure life out.
 We’re all doing that right now.
 And I’ve also come to adopt a new tenet: embracing uncertainty gives way to embracing the present moment.
 My present moment is always Love and Gratitude.

 It is a miracle that I can write these words today.

 I have a giant keloid scar resting on my left shoulder.
-It serves as a reminder for the reasons I chose this unconventional route.
+It serves as a reminder of the reasons I chose this unconventional route.
 The scar often stings beckoning me to massage it.
-In these moments, the scar reminds me of how I used to perceive my body: deficient, broken, incapable.
-One scar, many meanings.
-All leading me to the perpetual present.
+In these moments the scar reminds me of how I used to perceive my body: deficient, broken, incapable.
+One scar.
+Many meanings.
+All of which lead me to the perpetual present.
 It is a miracle that I can write these words today.
 That I can sit here, think these thoughts, breathe this air, hold this child.